 A little bit ago, I shared a family recipe for Texas Sheet Cake.
 Shortly after that, I was on allrecipes.com and noticed a recipe for White Texas Sheet Cake.
 So I thought, since we love the Texas Sheet Cake so much, I had to give this recipe a try.

 There are only a few differences between the recipes.
 The white version obviously has no cocoa and also has no cinnamon.
-Then in place of the vanilla extract you use almond extract and the white version uses sour cream instead of buttermilk.
+As a result, in place of the vanilla extract you use almond extract.
+Also, the white version uses sour cream instead of buttermilk.
 I have to tell you, I was equally happy with the white version.
 It had a wonderful buttery almond flavor.

 My daughter loved it too.
 This is good since she is unable to eat chocolate.
 You have to give this version of the Texas Sheet Cake a try.